03.4.2025 Melanie Trindade

 Pros:

-• Immediate repayment student loans traditionally offer the most competitive, lowest rates
+- Immediate repayment student loans traditionally offer the most competitive, lowest rates

-• Deferred payment loans are an option, with payment beginning once the student leaves school
+- Deferred payment loans are an option, with payment beginning once the student leaves school

-• No origination fees
+- No origination fees

-• Choice of repayment term lengths
+- Choice of repayment term lengths

-• Income-Based Repayment may be available
+- Income-based repayment may be available

-• Helps student to establish credit
+- Helps students to establish credit

 Cons:

-• Parent is obligated for repayment if the student cannot meet repayment terms.
+- A parent is obligated for repayment if the student cannot meet repayment terms.

 In conclusion: